thesofproject/sof-bin/README.md

 ## Notice on Platform Coverage

+While sof-bin repository is open to all vendors, in practise only binaries for Intel based systems have been distributed using this method so far.
+For pragmatic reasons, examples in this documentation use Intel binaries as examples as those are currently available.

 WARNING: starting with v2.2, older Intel products are not supported by the main SOF development branch anymore.
 To avoid duplication and confusion in this sof-bin git repository, older product generations are